asuengineering/uds-divi/README.md

 ## Release Notes

+### Version 0.4

+- Refactor image sources and `gulpfile.json` to copy assets from `node_modules` correctly.
+Result is a much smaller theme package.

 ### Version 0.3

 - Addresses a JS loading error due to an incorrectly named file in the enqueue statement.